overturetool/overturetool.github.io/_workshops/16th-Overture-Workshop.md

 _Seminar Room 2, Blavatnik Building_: <http://www.floc2018.org/speaker/blavatnik/>

-Please register for the workshop via <http://www.floc2018.org/register/>.
-Early registration is now closed, but you can still register for £110 / £95 (regular / student) until Monday 25, or £165 / £150 on the day.
-Accomodation details can be found at <http://www.floc2018.org/accommodation/>.
+Registration is now closed, but you can still join us for £165 / £150 on the day (see <http://www.floc2018.org/register/>).

 Preliminary proceedings are available [here](16/floc_overture16_proceedings_collated.pdf).
 The raw responses to the SRA quentionnaire are available [here](16/questionaire_responses.pdf).